veres-one/did-veres-one/README.md

 * options - a set of options used when generating the DID Document
   * didType - the type of DID to generate.
       Options: 'nym' or 'uuid' (default: 'nym')
+  * `invokeKey` - optionally pass in a Capability Invocation key, otherwise it will be generated.
   * keyType - the type of keys to generate.
       Options: 'RsaVerificationKey2018' (default: 'RsaVerificationKey2018').
   * hostname - ledger node hostname override